4NK001/test/README.md

 #HELO This 4NK
-to do some testing
+to do some testing on  github